jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning/Bayesian network.md

 - To resuce complexity of the calculations, [[Dynamic programming]] techniques (**variable elimination algorithm**) can be considered to avoid repeated computations.
 - Alternative method: **Markov chain Monte Carlo** (**MCMC**) algorithms (**Gibbs sampling** is one of the best known)
 ### Gibbs sampling
+- initializing a Bayesian network by clamping the values of the evidence nodes and randomly assigning values to the non-evidence nodes
+- iteratively generating samples by changing the value of one of the no-evidence nodes